 That’s why Bike Friendly Businesses aim to create support for our work communities, bodies, and environment.
 Whether it’s getting some good exercise, saving on gas costs, or just knowing your company has your back, we want to celebrate the small victories.

 “Bike Friendly Business” is a designation given by the League of American Bicyclists.
 To qualify, a business needs to meet criteria in four main areas: Encouragement, Education, Engineering, and Evaluation & Planning.
 Both culture and infrastructure/policies support biking and healthy lifestyles—in employees and the community as a whole.

 Not least of all, it’s a business decision.
-Our ideal clients want to work with businesses that they believe in—businesses that care about people, quality of life, and the impact we’re making on the world around us.
+Our ideal clients want to work with businesses they believe in—businesses that care about people, quality of life, and the impact we’re making on the world around us.

-We also have an office bike for anyone to use, and we keep basic maintenance gear on hand for quick fixes.
+We also have an office bike for team use, and we keep basic maintenance gear on hand for quick fixes.
 To remove as many hurdles as possible from the actual commute, we have flexible scheduling and dress, plus safe bike parking and guaranteed rides home if the weather turns non-bike-able.

 There’s plenty of room for innovation as a Bike Friendly Business.
 While certain activities are necessarily on hold as of now, we’re just getting started with ideas on how to promote bicycling in the community—be it a fun team ride or hosting a biking challenge.